Early Consideration for Master’s Degree Program

 The College of Engineering is committed to our students and invite you all to apply.
 The table above will help you navigate the requirements of the application.
 Students that have shown exceptional academic abilities and have earned a cumulative GPA of 3.4 or higher at the end of their Junior Year will be automatically admitted to the Master’s program in their undergraduate degree program.

-Students below a 3.4 that submit a completed application will receive a notification from the admissions committee by October 20th.
-This decision will either be an offer of admission (with Scholarship if awarded) or a deferral to the Fall 2017 application cycle.
-If you are offered admission you will have until the Spring semester to respond to our offer – a formal response date will be listed in your official letter.
-If you are deferred to the Fall 2017 application, you will be asked to submit GRE scores for further review.
+Students below a 3.4 that submit a completed application will receive a notification from the admissions committee by October 22nd.
+This decision will either be an offer of admission (with Scholarship if awarded) or a deferral to the Fall 2019 application cycle.

 We recommend getting your information ready for the application as soon as possible (including speaking with any professor that you want to write a recommendation!).
 You will be able to begin the application on September 1.